cudeso/misp-tip-of-the-week/README.md

 20220302 **Administration** *correlations* *performance*

->Correlations aren’t cached, this means that they are requested (counted) every time when accessing the event index page.
+>Correlations aren't cached, this means that they are requested (counted) every time when accessing the event index page.
 You can get a huge performance increase on the event index page by disabling MISP.showCorrelationsOnIndex.